medialab/casanova/README.md

 casanova.reader: 25s
 ```

-Casanova is therefore an attempt to stick to `csv.reader` performance while still keeping a comfortable interface, still able to consider headers etc.
+Casanova is therefore an attempt to stick to `csv.reader` performance while still keeping a comfortable interface, still able to consider headers (even duplicate ones also, something that `csv.DictReader` is incapable of) etc.

 Casanova is thus a good fit for you if you need to: